raul23/Darth-Vader-RPi/docs/main_config.rst

      Vader's breathing sound starts playing in the background until the script ends
-   - **Lightsaber drawing sound**: when the lightsaber button is pressed, the drawing sound is played first followed by the hum sound until the button is pressed again which will produce the retraction sound
+   - **Lightsaber drawing sound**: when the lightsaber button is pressed, the drawing sound is played first followed by the hum sound which goes on until the button is pressed again which will produce the retraction sound
-   - **Lightsaber hum sound**: plays immediately after the lightsaber drawing sound until the lightsaber button is pressed again
+   - **Lightsaber hum sound**: plays immediately after the lightsaber drawing sound and goes on until the lightsaber button is pressed again
    - **Lightsaber retraction sound**: plays when the lightsaber button is pressed while the hum sound is playing
    - **Closing sound**: plays after the user presses ``ctrl`` + ``c`` to exit